-Basic Concepts of the Person-Centred Approach to Counselling
+The Person-Centred Approach to Counselling

-In the 1950s, Rogers proposed a form of therapy which focussed on the clients experience of themselves, as opposed to the counsellor being an expert and telling them what to do, or what was wrong with them.
+In the 1950s, Rogers proposed a form of therapy that focused on the clients' experience of themselves, as opposed to the counsellor being an expert and telling them what to do, or what was wrong with them.

 - Empathy (the counsellor trying to understand the client’s point of view)